 3. Green Your Shopping Practices

 - Buy in bulk.
 One of the biggest ways to reduce waste in shopping is to buy in bulk.
 Food and packaging together accounts for almost 45 percent of American landfills and even if you’re recycling your weekly cereal box, that cardboard really adds up!
 Many stores allow customers to bring their own containers to reuse for bulk items.
 Others may offer particular containers that you are allowed to bring back.
 Cutting out packaging by purchasing larger quantities of food at once in reusable containers makes a huge difference.

 - Shop small.
 Independent stores tend to source as locally as possible to reduce shipping costs (and therefore emissions!) as opposed to chains that ship from centrally located warehouses.
-We work with more than a dozen small, local farms to source our produce (when seasonally available), eggs, milk, cheese and meats as opposed to most chain grocery stores that get products from large-scale industrial farms, which don’t tend to support biodiversity and increase emissions due to long-distance shipping.
+We work with more than a dozen small, local farms to source our produce (when seasonally available), eggs, milk, cheese, and meats.
+In contrast, most chain grocery stores get products from large-scale industrial farms, which don’t tend to support biodiversity and increase emissions due to long-distance shipping.

 - Finally, bring your own bags.
 How many bags of groceries do you take home in a week?
-Now multiply that by 52 to find out how many bags you’re tossing in the trash every year.
-Swapping out those one-time-use bags for reusable ones will make a huge difference for limiting your family’s trash output.
-Chances are you already have reusable bags tucked away in a cabinet or closet, but if you don’t, there’s no need to buy them.
-Reduce fabric waste in your home at the same time by turning old T-shirts into produce bags in just a matter of minutes!
-Here’s how…
+Now, multiply that by 52 to find out how many bags you’re tossing in the trash every year.
+Swapping out those one-time-use bags for reusable ones will make a huge difference in limiting your family’s trash output.
+Chances are, you already have reusable bags tucked away in a cabinet or closet, but if you don’t, there’s no need to buy them.
+Reduce fabric waste in your home by turning old T-shirts into produce bags in just a matter of minutes!
+Here’s how …

 Finding ways to repurpose clothing to reduce fabric waste in your home requires a little creativity.
 With this upcycled T-shirt produce bag, you’ll never need to throw away a worn T-shirt again.